Originally written in April 2014 – Part of the Deep South series

 He was 16 when one day he decided to record a song for his mam’s birthday.
 At that time, you could go to a record store and make a one track record in exchange for a small payment.
 Elvis went to Sun Studios.
 The owner (Sam Phillips) listened to him and kept a copy of the record for himself.
 He had been looking for a local artist that he could add to his record company (tiny at the time) and found Elvis’s voice to be highly marketable (i.e. Afro American tones in a white kid’s body), but not quite there.
 He invited Elvis back a couple of times and it was only when he recorded “That’s all right” that they had the winning formula.
 Elvis stayed with Sun studios until he became just too big and he was pulled out of Memphis to become a global superstar.
 Sun Studios is still open today and anyone can visit the recording studio and see not only all the pictures of all the amazing artists that have recorded there, but also see the mics, pianos and the actual space where recordings happened.
 There’s an incredible picture of a time when Elvis, Jonny Cash, Jerry Lee Lewis and Carl Perkins recording together….
 Imagine being the producer.
 U2 also recorded their amazing “Joshua Tree” there.

-And on the subject of blues, we cannot forget about blues's most important street in the whole wide world.
+And about blues, we cannot forget about blues’ most important street in the whole wide world.
 Beale Street was the host of the best record stores and music clubs way back when.
-There are still many cool clubs on the street such as BB King's (we went there and the live music was great) and just around the corner you can also see Jerry Lee Lewis's.
+There are still many cool clubs on the street such as BB King’s (we went there, and the live music was great) and just around the corner you can also see Jerry Lee Lewis’s.
 Beale Street is very American, very touristy and for sure not the best street to see true blues today, but I relished in the thought that one of my favourite singers of all time, Aretha, used to walk down that street looking for a job.
 Amazing.